-There is a focus on students documenting their own designs and processes and sharing out with a larger community, which provide a vehicle for reflecting on learning, an important tenet of constructionism (Bers, 2008).

 In summary, the extant research on design, engineering design, and robotics comes out of constructivist, social constructivist, and constructionist frameworks.
 A constructionist/constructivist framework with a strong focus on causal reasoning best informs my own research questions on the EEC curriculum.
-The goal is to use the constructionist/constructivist theoretical framework to developmentally inform curriculum, instruction, and assessment as students move through an elementary robotics based engineering curriculum.
+The goal is to use the constructionist/constructivist theoretical framework to gain an understanding of students’ processes as they undertake open-ended engineering challenges at different ages.
+The long-term goal of this line of research is to optimize the teaching of elementary engineering taking student development into account.

 Engineering Design Process Models